takelwerk/takelage-doc/doc/tau/tau_bit.md

 This means, that there is a single global resource which records the state of a project.
 This resource file `bit.json` is shared via git.
-This means, you must only use bit in the master branch of git.
+As a consequence, you must only use bit in the master branch of git.
 `tau bit clipboard` will complain if you are on any other branch.